gabrielsenaco/gabrielsenaco/README.md

 ### Hi there 👋
-Hi, I'm Gabriel Sena, I'm Brazilian :brazil:.
+Hi!
+I'm Gabriel!

-I'm always developing and learning new things to solve problems.
-I enjoy working with JavaScript and its tools built by the large open source community.
+I develop and learn new things to solve problems.
+Usually, I work with JavaScript and it's tools built by the large community.

 #### :zap: Technologies used
 Here are some techs/tools that I have used